 Take some of the brown calx reverberated with sulphur, 3 or 4 Lots.
 Mix it with the crystalline coagulated dry water, 6 Lots.
 This water does not dissolve the metal in the common way but separates the good from the bad.
-It destroys the bad and the coarse, turning it into earth dust and slime, while increasing the good in its nature.
-This conjunction done, very carefully close the glass with lute, then set it in a gradation-fire in sand for 8 weeks, day and night, in steady heat, but only so much that the calx does not melt and shows just a slight brown glow.
+It destroys the bad and the course, turning it into earthdust and slime, while increasing the good in its nature, This conjunction done, very carefully close the glass with lute, then set it in a gradation-fire in sand for 8 weeks, day and night, in steady heat, but only so much that the calx does not melt and shows just a slight brown glow.
 In that steady heat the crystalline water will open the gold completely, turning it into dust and ashes.

-When now the gold has all turned into ashes, give it a stronger fire for 3 weeks.
-Then take it out, open the glass and pour over these ashes the vinegar of Nature, which the Philosophers call Nature's fire.
-The vinegar will soon revivify the ash, extract its Soul, beat the earth and feces down and leave them at the bottom.
-The pure must be filtered through paper and the moisture gently distilled from it in the Balneum.
-Thus the essence of gold will be left at the bottom of the glass.
+When now the gold has all turned into ashes, give it a stronger fire for three weeks.
+Then take it out, open the glass and pour it over these ashes the vinegar of Nature, which the Philosophers call Nature's fire.
+The vinegar will soon revivify the ash, extract its Soul, beat the earth and feces down and leave them at the bottom of the glass.
 You can do the same with silver and other metals.
 In this way metals can be totally anatomized and decomposed, bringing them into their crystalline and essential form.

-Whoever wants to follow Nature further, may add to this essence of gold the essence of antimony, which may be quite sweet and transparent, nicely smelling and testing, and also penetrating.
+Whoever wants to follow Nature further, may add to this essence of gold the essence of antimony, which may be quite sweet and transparent, nicely smelling and tasting, and also penetrating.
 This essence will soon be tinged and attract the tincture of the gold.
 Enclose the latter in a glass and set it in warm ashes.
 It will turn into a red transparent glass or salt, quite stable and fixed in the fire, quite transparent.
 It might well be called the arcanum of gold.
 It is also possible to add the essence of vitriol instead of the essence of antimony and coagulate further, as just said.
+N O T E

 I thought above that there is not one laboratory worker barely able to distill water who would not know a special arcanum for processing potable gold or the quintessence!
-Therefore more processes have arisen than there are hours in the year.
+Therefore more processes have arisen then there are hours in the year.
 They are all useless words and breadless arts which spoil more than they help, and each wants to arrange the hat after his head.
 Accordingly, I think less than nothing of those processes.
 Yet there is so much shouting about them that it fills all corners of the world.
-And as now almost everybody knows that an excellent medicine lies hidden in gold, everybody wants to extract it.
+And now as almost everybody knows that medicine that an excellent medicine lies hidden in gold, everybody wants to extract it.
 Indeed, it is to be considered a great gift of God if this noble jewel is granted to a man.
-Those who strives after this high secret are not to be blamed but should rather be praised, provided they do not associate with sophists, thereby cheating people out of their money and ruining their health.
-Our author had likewise taken great pains and had strenuously reflected on how he could obtain this jewel.
-We can easily see by his various labours that he tried in different ways.
+Those who strive after this high secret are not to be blamed but should rather be praised, provided they do not associate with sophists, thereby cheating people out of their money and ruining their health.
+Our author had likewise taken great pains and had strenuously reflected on how he could obtain this jewel we can easily see by his various labors that he tried in different ways.
 Among others, he also indicated this process on how to prepare the quintessence of gold.
 As I see it, however, this is not a quintessence but only a wearisome calcination and extraction with the arcanum of tartar or vitriolized tartar.